striveforbest/macOS-dev-environment-setup/README.rst

 Configuring OSX for Development
 ===============================

-This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 10.9.x (Mavericks) with Xcode 6.0.x.
+This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 10.10.x (Yosemite) with Xcode 6.1.x.

 Xcode
 -----